 In some ways, walking with your own guide is no different to walking independently – it is you who sets the pace and decides when to pause.
 Of course, you don’t have to worry about route-finding, leaving you free to focus on the views and the fascinating insights into the local flora and fauna, customs and language offered by your guide as you walk.
 The guide is there to ensure you get the most from your holiday and arrive back safely at your base, and they act as your friendly interpreter throughout your stay.
-In India and Morocco, if you would prefer more or less walking, then don’t be afraid to let them know.
+In India, if you would prefer more or less walking, then don’t be afraid to let them know.

 After a quick chat with your guide about the day’s route, you set off along an inviting trail carrying only a few essentials for the day.
 A prompt start means you have plenty of time to pause to take in the views and admire the wildlife that your guide points out to you.
 When you’re ready for some refreshments, your guide finds the perfect spot to sit down, and you might swap notes about life there and back home, or what lies ahead on the second part of the walk.
 Suitably rested, you continue on your way, perhaps passing farm workers tending the crops or transporting produce.